Sdegr/Thesis/README.md

 # STEP 16

-Make another batch file as in STEP 12 but change; '-src <oldfilename>' to, '-src <newfilename>'. \
+Make another batch file as in STEP 12 but change; '-src oldfilename' to, '-src newfilename'. \
-and change; '-output <oldfilename>' to, '-output <newfilename>'.
+and change; '-output oldfilename' to, '-output newfilename'.
 Rename your Batch File.

 Repeat step 13 with your newly named Batch File.